 Aigoromo Koi Fish

-Aigoromo Koi Fish, AI GOROMO is a white non-metallic koi with red pattern, similar to Kohaku, with the addition of blue pigment on the outer edges of the red colored scales.
+Aigoromo Koi Fish, Al GOROMO s a white non-metallic koi with red pattern, similar to Kohaku, with the addition of blue pigment on the outer edges of the red colored scales.
 BUDO GOROMO is a white non-metallic koi with red pattern, similar to Kohaku, with the addition of sumi pigment covering the red pattern, thus creating a purple or maroon color.

 Koi is an informal group name of the colored variants of C. rubrofuscus.
 Several varieties are recognized by the Japanese.
 Koi varieties are distinguished by coloration, patterning, and scalation.
 Some of the major colors are white, black, red, orange, yellow, blue, and cream.
 The most popular category of koi is the Gosanke, which is made up of the Kohaku, Taisho Sanshoku, and Showa Sanshoku varieties.